relativitydev/relativity.testing.framework/.github/ISSUE_TEMPLATE/bug_report.md

 **Relativity Testing Framework Versions**
 Which version of Relativity.Testing.Framework components are you using?

-**Relativity Testing Framework Versions**
-Which version of Relativity.Testing.Framework components are you using?

 **Environment Details**
 What type and version of environment are you testing against?